 It’s one thing to create application and data integrations; it’s an even bigger challenge to collaborate with other teams in the enterprise to reuse and repurpose and standardize on what has already been built.

 The need for seamless content collaboration is a key ingredient for overall success in app and data integrations, just as it is in app development and delivery.
 A platform that allows for easy sharing of information between employees is the different between a platform’s adoption throughout the enterprise or becoming shelf-ware.
-Continue reading “Collaborations in Building Hybrid Cloud and Data Integrations”
+Continue reading “Collaborations in Building Hybrid Cloud Computing and Data Integrations”

 Big data is evolving as a practice and we are quickly approaching a point at which data will be treated as a single source, which will require a different type of architecture.
 According to John Myers of Enterprise Management Associates (EMA), this architecture will need to be one that is focused beyond a single platform, where operational and analytical workloads work together.
 This architecture is called a Hybrid Data Ecosystem.